wp-plugins/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.30.0 =
+* New shortcode: [property_attribute] to pull a single attribute without using PHP.
+Example: [property_attribute attribute=bedrooms] will return the number of bedrooms for current property. [property_attribute property_id=4 attribute=bathrooms] will return the number of bathrooms for property with ID of 5.
+* New shortcode: [property_map] to pull a single attribute without using PHP.
+Example: [property_map width="100%" height="100px" zoom_level=11 property_id=5].
+Leave property_id blank to get map for currently displayed property.
+* New dynamic arguments available for [property_overview]: post_id, post_parent and property_type which are replaced with the current properties' data when passed into a shortcode on a property page.
+* All property attributes can now contain and execute WordPress shortcodes.
+* Property Type label can now be used to query properties, example [property_overview property_type='Single Family Home']
+* UI Improvement: On search results sorting options are not displayed if only one property is returned.
+* UI Improvement: Added "expand all" and "collapse all" to Property Stats editor table in Developer tab.
+* Improved pagination slider to adjust it's width based on the width of the Forward and Next buttons to avoid overlapping issue with translated buttons.
+* Improved property export to work with JSON and XML format.
+Exports can also conduct basic queries using URL parameters.
+Instructions may be found in the "Help" tab.
+* New Metabox: Child Properties: When editing a parent property, all children are displayed in a metabox.
+* [featured_properties] shortcode improvements, new shortcode arguments that can be passed: property_type, per_page, sorter_type, thumbnail_size, pagination, hide_count, and stats.
+* Property Overview shortcode can accept a ID in order to query a specific property.
+* Improvements to default property-overview.php for better custom templating.
+* Improved remote script and image loading.
+Remote scripts (such as Google) are first verified by WPP_F::can_get_script() to make sure the are reachable, before being sent to browser.
+Images can be verified via WPP_F::can_get_image()
+* Fixed a problem with child properties' permalinks.
+* Fixed issue with "Next" pagination button not working with certain configurations.
+* Added a check to prevent display addresses from returning with commas only when not enough attributes exist to display full address, yet formatting is applied.
+* Added additional conditional JavaScript function checkers to avoid errors if Fancybox, Google Maps, etc. are not loaded for some reason.
+* Added additional backwards-compatibility for thumbnails sizes.
+* Added automatic image resizing to Google Map infobox thumbnail.
+* XML Importer: Added button to sort all import rules.
+* XML Importer: Added better limit control - pre and post-QC.
+* XML Importer: Added setting to set minimum image size for images.

 = 1.25.0 =
 * Added [list_attachments] shortcode for displaying property, and regular post, attachments along file-type icons.
 Included file-type icons are: Microsoft Word, Microsoft Excel, ZIP, Adobe PDF, and default.